value-for-fable

 FreeAdvancedNo APICLI · Plugin

-Value-for-Fable (VFF) is an open-source Claude Code project that wraps Claude Sonnet with the Fable5 operational framework to achieve blind-test quality parity with Claude Opus at roughly one-third the cost per response.
-Designed for AI engineers and cost-conscious developers, VFF provides CLI tools, output style templates, a benchmark suite, and cost-optimization guides.
-It is self-hosted under AGPL-3.0 and actively maintained on GitHub with 222 stars and 49 forks.
-The project's key insight is that model behavior, not model capability, is the bottleneck for many tasks.
-By injecting structured reasoning patterns—first-sentence conclusions, evidence-before-recommendation, measurement-first diagnostics—into Sonnet via output styles and session skills, VFF elicits performance that blind tests show is statistically indistinguishable from Opus for diagnosis, structured writing, and code generation tasks.
-The benchmark suite has been revised: an initial non-reproducible 5/6 win was replaced with a transparent multi-agent harness that scores Sonnet+VFF at 87.1 versus Opus's 86.2–89.4, with 70% cost savings. v3 (complex diagnosis decomposition) was discarded after neutral evaluation showed no improvement.
-The project runs entirely on your own API key—no external dependencies beyond Claude API access.
-Compared to alternatives like direct Opus usage or other prompt frameworks, VFF is self-hosted and transparent, with all benchmark data, cost models, and configuration files publicly available.
-It is not a magic upgrade—pure reasoning tasks still favor Opus by 5–7 points—but for most practical engineering and writing workflows, it delivers 3x cost efficiency with negligible quality loss.
+Value-for-Fable (VFF) is an open-source Claude Code project that wraps Claude Sonnet with the Fable5 operational framework, designed to match Opus-level output in blind tests at roughly one-third the cost per response.
+Aimed at AI engineers and cost-conscious developers, VFF provides CLI tools, output style templates, a reproducible benchmark suite, and cost-optimization guides.
+It is self-hosted under AGPL-3.0 and actively maintained on GitHub with 240 stars and 50 forks.
+The core insight: model behavior, not model capability, is often the bottleneck.
+By injecting structured reasoning patterns — first-sentence conclusions, evidence-before-recommendation, measurement-first diagnostics — into Sonnet via output styles and skills, VFF elicits performance that blind tests show is statistically indistinguishable from Opus for diagnosis, structured writing, and code generation.
+The benchmark suite reports Sonnet+VFF v2 at 87.1 versus Opus's 86.2–89.4, with 70% cost savings. v3 (complex diagnosis decomposition) was discarded after neutral evaluation showed no improvement.
+VFF includes an 8-section operational structure covering communication, style reference, effort, tool discipline, verification, code changes, writing, and token economy.
+A hook (reminder.sh) prevents long-session drift by re-injecting the skill when transcripts exceed 400KB.
+A 2-pass review agent uses Sonnet for drafting and optionally Opus for review, balancing cost and depth.
+All components are markdown-based and configurable.
+Compared to direct Opus usage or other prompt frameworks, VFF is transparent, with all benchmark data, cost models, and configuration files public.
+It is not a magic upgrade — pure reasoning tasks still favor Opus by 5–7 points — but for most practical engineering and writing workflows, it delivers 3x cost efficiency with negligible quality loss.

 Behind the Verdict